Life of Crime (documentary trilogy): Development

-The idea for this documentary first came to director Jon Alpert when his was a victim of crime himself: His motorcycle was stolen.
+The idea for this documentary first came to director Jon Alpert when he was a victim of crime himself: His motorcycle was stolen.
 Additionally, a couple of people that he worked with had their apartments broken into.
 This inspired him to get into the mind of a criminal.
 He said, “Most filmmakers, when they're dealing with crime, they're hanging with the cops.
 It's a lot safer.
 If I could choose, I would probably hang with the criminals.
 I wanted to know who they were, why they did what they did, why their path and the path that my parents taught me to follow diverged so significantly.”

 In order to find the subjects of the documentary, Alpert contacted a colleague, Janet Storti, who had worked at an alternative high school in Newark called Independence.
 She called the school and asked for names of students who had dropped out, which led to the introduction to Rob and Mike.
 The very first scene Alpert shot with them was the first scene that appeared in One Year in a Life Of Crime, where they shoplift sheets.

 The reason Alpert decided to undertake a sequel was because he thought Rob had a chance of rehabilitation.
 Alpert said, "I wouldn't have undertaken Life of Crime 2 if I didn't think Rob had had a chance.
 He kept calling me from jail and imploring me to do part two and I kept on refusing....But you see, everybody in the neighborhood where he lives has HBO, and in jail at the time of the first documentary the prisoners had HBO.
 And there Rob was at the end of the first doc—toothless, haggard, addicted to drugs, having thrown his life away.
 He was embarrassed....
 And something was different in his eye not completely, but I thought he had a 50-50 chance.
 Now Freddie I never thought could do it.
 I just sensed he was a little too hungry."
 Alpert originally thought the second film could be a reality series with weekly episodes, "like a criminal version of MTV's Real World."
 But HBO didn't like the idea.

 After the release of the second film, Alpert intended to be finished with the series.
 He didn't want to continue filming a bleak situation.
 However, he received a call from Deliris, stating that she was clean and doing well, and he felt inspired to continue the story.
 He then planned a different ending for the film.
 Alpert said, "I talked to Mayor Baraka of Newark, and we agreed that Deliris was a war hero, and we honor our war heroes.
 ‘Let's declare Deliris day in Newark and let's have a parade for her and march her with all her friends down Broad Street and give her the keys to the city in a proclamation.’
 And that was going to be the end of the film.”
 Unfortunately, Deliris relapsed and died before they could make that happen.